 3. Receptionists – Receptionists are great multi-taskers.
 If you like being on your toes and working on multiple things at once, get ready to earn and learn valuable receptionist skills.

 4. Tutor – Google online teaching jobs and you’ll find plenty of sites paying high hourly rates.
-If you like teaching offline, take a look at your neighbourhood, I’m sure you will find a few classes where your subject skills will be necessary.
+If you like teaching offline, take a look at your neighborhood, I’m sure you will find a few classes where your subject skills will be necessary.

-Don’t know what part-time jobs suit you best? – 22 Part Time Job Ideas
+Don’t know what part-time jobs suit you best? – 22 Part-Time Job Ideas

 Part-time jobs always pay, but if you think you can start a money-making side hustle, don’t think too much, just go for it.

 I’ll also link my article on the best side hustles if that’s the road you wish to take.